 The Sacrament of Confession is available on Wednesdays from 6:30 - 8:00pm and Saturdays from 3:30 - 4:30pm.
 The Sacrament is also available at any time upon request.

 Stations of the Cross

-Stations of the Cross are said every Friday during Lent at 6:30pm in English and 7:30pm in Spanish.
-Recordings of the Stations of the Cross are available on our Live Stream Page.
+Stations of the Cross are said every Friday during Lent at 6:30pm in English and 7:15pm in Spanish.

 40 Ways in 40 Days

 Join our 40 Ways in 40 Days Facebook page and share your Lenten Story.
 Check out some of the posts from the page on the right.
 You can even like the page from here.

 ON FORMED.ORG--Into the Desert series Our Lord teaches that prayer is a relationship and